Paxos villa holiday guide

 Relaxation in Paxos

-Day-trips by sea make for perfect relaxation.
-Sail around the west coast for dramatic cliffs and caves to explore or to the little sister-island of Anti-Paxos, so laid-back that even Paxos seems frenetic in comparison and with such crystal clear blue waters it feels like a trip to the Caribbean.
+Day-trips by sea from your Paxos villa make for scenic relaxation.
+Hire a boat and sail around the west coast for dramatic cliffs and caves to explore or to the little sister-island of Anti-Paxos, so laid-back that even Paxos seems frenetic in comparison and with such crystal clear blue waters it feels like a trip to the Caribbean.
 Travel north to Corfu Town for the shopping, museums, or even to watch a game of cricket.

 Eating and drinking in Paxos

 Ask about nightlife on Paxos and you are likely to be met with a wry smile—it is not what attracts most visitors to the island.
 The principal evening activities are eating and drinking, or taking a harbour-side stroll.
+Over on the west coast, The Erimitis bar, which is also known as sunset bar is the place to head to view the sunset for a drink or dinner, with a more Mediterranean menu.
 If your feet demand to shake their stuff, there is a music bar in Lakka and Greek dancing at a taverna in Mongonissi.
 But your most likely encounter with bright lights will be the stars—especially when you are away from village illumination—or maybe a firefly or two.